 Additional forum resources

 Two-hundred (200) free physical kits have been awarded to successful applicants from informal science education and research institutions.
 These kits were used in summer 2016 Building with Biology events nationwide.
 The following organizations received a physical Building with Biology kit.

-Building with Biology kits will include:
+Building with Biology physical kits included:

 The activities, forum, and professional resources are based on prototypes from pilot events and have been revised to incorporate feedback collected though the event evaluation and feedback.

+Although the primary aim of this project is to create conversations between scientists and the public at science centers, all of the hands-on activities, forums, and materials produced as part of the project are available online as a digital kit and is free to download.
 Consider this option if you are affiliated with an organization that does not hold public events, would like to preview the contents, are located outside the United States, or want to create multiple copies of print resources.

 Building with Biology physical kit recipients are required to submit an online final event report as part of the project requirements.

 The report takes approximately 20 minutes to complete.
 Please note that it is NOT possible to save your work in the SurveyGizmo online form and return for additional edits.
 Reports left idle too long will go blank when you progress to the next screen, so please plan to complete the online report in one session.
 You may want to write your responses in the Word document, save, and then cut and paste that information into the online report.
 A blank version (Word and PDF) have been provided for you below to download.